mindactuate/multi-project-milestone-calculator/README.md

 ### ⚡ Max.
 Speed (Priority)

 Each team puts **all capacity into the highest-priority eligible milestone** first.
 Only if there's leftover capacity does it spill to the next.
-Projects higher in the table have higher priority.
+Projects higher in the table have higher priority — use the ▲/▼ arrows in the Prio column to reorder.

 ### Common rules